By Kenan Behzat Sharpe |

 Today, both the diagnosis and the cure to contemporary depression are thoroughly privatized and pathologized, which is what gives rise to the pseudo-solution of personal escape: whether through fantasy novels, digital media, or repeated cycles of hedonism and shame.

-This use of fantasy as an individualized compensation for depression and ennui in a disenchanted and deracinated world might help us to account for the current proliferation of fantasy series, from The Magicians and Merlin to Game of Thrones.
-As critics of SF like Fredric Jameson, Darko Suvin, and Tom Moylan have long pointed out, fantasy as a genre typically tends to be more ideological than science fiction.
+This use of fantasy as an individualized compensation for depression and ennui in a disenchanted world might help us to account for the current proliferation of fantasy series, from The Magicians and Merlin to Game of Thrones.
+As critics of SF like Fredric Jameson, Darko Suvin, and Tom Moylan have long pointed out, fantasy as a genre tends to be more ideological than science fiction.
 To be perhaps overly schematic we can say that the best SF provides a glimpse of the horizon of what is imaginable in a given moment by attempting—and productively failing—to imagine radically different futures to our seemingly stalemated and eternal present.
-Fantasy, on the other hand, attempts to flesh out alternate worlds in their entirety, and thereby often ends up recapitulating a loosely disguised version of what is.
+Fantasy, on the other hand, attempts to flesh out alternate worlds in their entirety, and thereby ends up sneaking in a loosely disguised version of what exists back into its blueprints.

-Additionally, rather than looking into the future, fantasy’s temporal trajectory is typically retrograde—by focusing its gaze backward, fantasy tends toward conservatism, imagining pre-industrial worlds whose clearly demarcated forces of good/evil and atavistic warrior society ethos provide reactionary counter-weights to our present anomie.
+Rather than looking into the future, fantasy’s temporal trajectory is typically retrograde—by focusing its gaze backward, fantasy tends toward conservatism, imagining pre-industrial worlds whose clearly demarcated forces of good/evil and atavistic warrior-society ethos provide reactionary counter-weights to our present anomie.
 Given the seeming insolubility of climate change and the near-total dismantling of social welfare, it is not surprising that we have seen such a growth of escapism into a pseudo-feudal past of royalty, kings, and castles.
-Whereas a truly historical novel, film, or TV show (if we can even imagine the genre of Walter Scott or Balzac—to name two of the Marxist critical tradition’s favorite historical novelists—being adapted to the HBO and Netflix age) that is focused on the pre- or early-capitalist past might provide us with a sense of radical alterity that allow to see our own present once again as history, the societies of Westeros or Fillory are neither historical in the Lukácsian sense, nor are they science fiction.
+Whereas a truly historical novel, film, or TV show (if we can even imagine the genre of Walter Scott or Balzac—to name two of the Marxist critical tradition’s favorite historical novelists—being adapted to the HBO and Netflix age) focused on the pre- or early-capitalist past might provide us with a sense of radical difference that would make it possible to see our own present once again as history, the societies of Westeros or Fillory are neither historical in the Lukácsian sense, nor are they science fiction.
 Rather, they amount to little more than the “cult of the glossy image” lambasted by Jameson as false “historicism” in such films as Kubrick’s Barry Lyndon (1975).

 What is magic?

 While the impulse to escape an intolerable present is understandable, looking for shelter from student debt and precarity in a universe of enchanted forests and magical animals can only leave you with a hangover.
-And the high itself was tainted with exactly the things from which it promised escape.
+And the high itself was tainted with exactly the things from which the fantasy promised escape.